Larawiz/docs/docs/model-properties/factories.md

 When creating models, the `HasFactory` trait will be automatically included in the model and documented via its PHPDoc.

 ::: tip Soft Deletes comes free
-If you're using [soft-deletes](../model-columns/soft-deletes.md#deleted-factory-state), the `trashed` state will be created for free.
+Laravel includes the `trashed` state when your model uses [soft-deletes](../model-columns/soft-deletes.md#deleted-factory-state).
 :::

 ```yaml